Let’s break down one of the basic cinematography tricks - The Dutch Angle.

 This ended up taking the tension away and making for a few confusing fighting scenes.

-Let’s also talk about Dutch angle overuse in Danny Boyle films.
+Let’s also talk about the angles overuse in Danny Boyle films.
 And how it became his strength.
 I love Danny Boyle.
 Millions makes me cry just thinking about it.
 And I legit haven’t hiked since seeing 127 Hours.

-But Danny Boyle loves himself a Dutch angle.
 He frequently uses it to keep the audience engaged during talking scenes and to find new ways in and out of coverage.
-You could probably call this a Dutch angle overuse, but it has clearly become part of what makes him such a special auteur filmmaker.
+You could probably call this angle overuse, but it has clearly become part of what makes him such a special auteur filmmaker.

-So you see, Dutch angles are great tools.
+So you see, these angles are great tools.
 They can even be a tool that makes you stand out from the crowd, but you have to walk a fine line when using them.